black-parrot/black-parrot/GETTING_STARTED.md

     # make progs will build all open source test programs that ship with BlackParrot
     make progs
     # make ucode will build the CCE microcode used for BlackParrot's coherence engine
+    # This is necessary whenever changes are made to CCE ucode.
+Eventually, CCE ucode
+    #  will be built 'on demand' and so this command may become unnecessary
     make ucode